TouhouDebian/TouhouDebian/README.md

 The story takes a colorful turn from there: while seeking troubleshooting help online, I noticed that a vast number of helpful experts in the Linux community sported anime avatars, many of whom were hardcore Touhou Project fans.
 Under their subtle influence, I eventually found myself drawn into that world as well, becoming a proud dual enthusiast of both Linux and Touhou.

-(translated from Chinese by Google Gemini because I am really not good at English ^^;)
+(used Google Gemini to fix my grammar and spelling issues because I am really not good at English ^^;)